MosheOfer1/OOP_Assignment2/README.md

 </table>

 The table above shows the run times of our local experiment for counting the number of lines in a specific set of text files.
-The run times may vary depending on the implementation of the methods, the resources available on the machine running the code, and other factors.
+The run times may vary depending on the resources available on the machine running the code,the input data, and other factors.